VCNC/haeinsa/README.md

 # Haeinsa

-Haeinsa is linearly scalable multi-row transaction library for HBase.
-The isolation level of transaction is serializable snapshot isolation.
+Haeinsa is linearly scalable multi-row, multi-table transaction library for HBase.
+Haeinsa uses two-phase locking and multi-version concurrency control for implementing transaction.
+The isolation level of transaction is serializable.

 ## Usage